dtankdempsey2/Providra/docs/README.md

 ## How sources are processed

 Each addon result is processed independently based on its actual source type.
+Resolved direct streams are cached for up to 3 hours to speed up Syncler probe requests and streaming.
+After the cache expires, the next request fetches the source again and repeats the same cycle.

 ```mermaid
 flowchart LR